robstave/ArduinoComponentSketches/README.md

 There are a few things out there with similar concepts.

 [MiniMoSynth](http://minimosynth.com/) A Formfactor and open source/open hardware design to make ATTiny Blocks.
 Certainly the closest to what I have here.
 I do not really have a consistant strategy nor a consistant input like these little blocks.
 Check em out.

 [Rad-fi System from Bleep Labs](http://bleeplabs.com/store/the-rad-fi-system/) Uses Arduinos as building blocks for Synths on a breadboard.
 A collection of ATTiny micros with these sketches would be completely compatible with this system.

 [Bastl Kastle](http://www.bastl-instruments.com/instruments/kastle/kastle-synth/) uses 2 ATTiny85s that can be programmed with other features.

 [Electric Druid](http://electricdruid.net/tap-tempo-lfo-taplfo-v2d/) has some AVRs and others as building blocks.
 For example, an LFO.

 ## Background:

 [Background](https://github.com/robstave/ArduinoComponentSketches/wiki/Background)

 ## Requirements:

 Ability to program ATTiny chips.
-This only requires an arduino uno and a breadboard.
+This only requires an arduino uno, a breadboard and a handful of ATTiny85s to get started.

 [Requirements](https://github.com/robstave/ArduinoComponentSketches/wiki/Requirements-and-Setup)

 ## System: